ngrx/platform/projects/ngrx.io/content/guide/store/testing.md

 }
 </code-example>

-This example component is a simple counter.
+This example component implements a simple counter which is displayed to the user.
 It has an increment method which dispatches an increment action to the `Store`.
-The reducer increments the previous state's counter, then the selector emits the latest value.
+A reducer increments the previous state's counter, then the selector emits the latest value to the component.

 <code-example header="counter-integration.spec.ts">
 import { TestBed, async } from '@angular/core/testing';